Hong Kong researchers urge third COVID-19 shot after new Omicron study

 COVID-19 Vaccine rollout:https://graphics.reuters.com/world-coronavirus-tracker-and-maps/vaccination-rollout-and-access/

-(Reporting by Greg Torode and Hong Kong bureau; Editing by Clarence Fernandez)
+(Reporting by Greg Torode and Roxanne Liu in Beijing; Editing by Clarence Fernandez)

 ((greg.torode@thomsonreuters.com; 852 6749 4661;))